asinghamgoodwin/MonitoringTheFuture-getting-started/Getting-started-markdown.md

 Here’s my first attempt at using the [`table1` package](https://cran.r-project.org/web/packages/table1/vignettes/table1-examples.html).
-It looks beautiful in RStudio\! (not as great in markdown) But also all of these numbers are very wrong… so I’ll need to investigate why.
+It looks beautiful in RStudio\! (not as great in markdown) But also all of these numbers are very wrong… so at some point I’ll need to investigate why.

 ``` r
 require(table1)